onlyhavecans/dotfiles/README.md

 Yet another dotfiles repo.

 ## Notes ##
 I use chef-client --local-mode to deploy all of this.
+See the updater.sh script.

+This works both on OS X and FreeBSD.
+I maintain these very frequently to work on both since I use both interchangably daily and want everything to act the same.

 ## Apps ##
 ### fish ###